 Homemade Coconut Oil Sugar Scrub Cubes

-30 drops grapefruit essential oil or one of your choice
+- 30 drops of grapefruit essential oil or one of your choice

 How to Make Them

-Once the coconut mixture is dry is time to un-mold and cut the bars in similar size cubes.
+Once the coconut mixture is dry is time to un-mold and cut the bars into similar size cubes.

 You can also store them in airtight glass jars.

 The main benefit that you will get from using sugar scrubs is their excellent exfoliant action.

 It gets rid of dead cells to reveal skin that is clearer, healthier, smoother, even, and glowing.

 Let’s have a look at the specific benefits of the two main ingredients used:

 Coconut oil will keep the skin hydrated and is especially of benefit to those with dry or very dry skin.

 One major benefit of using oils in scrubs is that you don’t need to apply a body moisturizer after a shower.